nimiq/qr-scanner/README.md

 ## Setup

-The QR Scanner consists of two files.

-### Setting up the API
+The QR Scanner consists of two main files. `qr-scanner.min.js` is the main API file which loads the worker script `qr-scanner-worker.min.js` via a dynamic import, only if needed.
+If you are not using a bundler like Rollup or Webpack that handles dynamic imports automatically, you might have to copy `qr-scanner-worker.min.js` over to your dist, next to `qr-scanner.min.js` or next to the script into which you're bundling `qr-scanner.min.js`.

-`qr-scanner.min.js` is the main API as an es6 module and can be imported as follows:
+`qr-scanner.min.js` is an es6 module and can be imported as follows:
 ```js
 import QrScanner from 'path/to/qr-scanner.min.js'; // if using plain es6 import
 import QrScanner from 'qr-scanner'; // if installed via package and bundling with a module bundler like webpack or rollup